stakater/developer-handbook/content/testing/backend.md

 First, Cypress is said to have an easier onboarding than Selenium, where all you need to do is install the .exe to get up and running sine all the drivers and dependencies are automatically installed.
 With Selenium, on the other hand, you need to spend a little more time getting everything up and running.

-Cypress almost acts as a "freemium" model.
-Similiar to Selenium which is entirely open sourced unless you integrate with a paid tool, you can also add to Cypress's core capabilities by leveraging the paid dashboard which includes a test runner that allows you to easily debug tests with DOM snapshots and includes video storage for private projects.
+Cypress almost acts as a `freemium` model.
+Similar to Selenium which is entirely open sourced unless you integrate with a paid tool, you can also add to Cypress's core capabilities by leveraging the paid dashboard which includes a test runner that allows you to easily debug tests with DOM snapshots and includes video storage for private projects.

 Selenium and Cypress differ in the way of their architecture, as well.
 Selenium is made up of bindings, or libraries, and the WebDriver, which controls the browsers.
 These two components work through the JSON network.